Resolve your penalties for failure to provide Workers Compensation, Disability, or Paid Family Leave insurance.

 I am so, so incredibly relieved…Even if they hadn’t lifted the penalties, as I said before, it just feels better fighting for what you believe is right.
 Which is resonating even more at this time. ~ S.F., Business Owner, NY

 We appreciate your help on this matter.
 No one likes these administrative hurdles in life.
 You helped us navigate this one with ease.
-It was great to meet you and thanks so much! ~ J.C., Business Owner, VA (with employee temporarily living in NY)
+It was great to meet you and thanks so much! ~ J.C., Business Owner, VA (with one employee temporarily living in NY)